pawel150199/bash_scripts/README.md

 # Bash scripts
-basic bash for `Operating System` labs
+Basic bash for `Operating Systems` labs

+Those scripts was developing on Operating Systems lessons at my university.